sergey-a-berezin/emacs-gpg/README.md

 ## Known issues

-Decrypton currenly relies on `gpg`'s pop-up password prompt.
+Decryption currenly relies on `gpg`'s pop-up password prompt.
 It will not work in a terminal-only environment.